microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserOAuth2PermissionGrant.md

 This example retrieves the OAuth2 permission grants for a user using object ID parameter.

-- `ObjectId` parameter specifies the user ID.
+- `-ObjectId` parameter specifies the user ID.

 ### Example 3: Retrieve the OAuth2 permission grants for a user using All parameter